r-aalsan-jaas/Interactive-Video-Content-Search-and-Navigation-Platform/README.md

     ```

 3. **Add YouTube Video Links:**
-    Simply paste the URLs of the YouTube videos you want to explore into the provided text area.
+    To explore the YouTube videos, just copy and paste their URLs into the designated text field.

 4. **Initiate Summarization:**
-    Click the "Upload" button to kickstart Interactive-Video-Content-Search-and-Navigation-Platform's AI engine, summarizing your videos into easily digestible insights.
+    To begin the Interactive-Video-Content-Search-and-Navigation-Platform's AI engine synthesising your videos into comprehensible insights, click the "Upload" button.

 5. **Ask Questions:**
-    Probe deeper into the video content by asking questions directly within the app.
-Interactive-Video-Content-Search-and-Navigation-Platform's AI is ready to provide accurate and insightful answers.
+    You can go more into the video material by using the app to ask questions.
+The AI of the Interactive-Video-Content-Search-and-Navigation-Platform is prepared to offer precise and perceptive responses.

 ## Contributing

-We welcome contributions from the community to enhance Interactive-Video-Content-Search-and-Navigation-Platform's capabilities further.
-Whether it's fixing bugs, adding new features, or improving the user experience, your contributions are valuable.
-Feel free to open an issue or submit a pull request.
+To further improve the capabilities of the Interactive-Video-Content-Search-and-Navigation-Platform, we invite community contributions.
+Your contributions are important, whether they be in the form of bug fixes, new features, or enhanced user interface.
+Please do not hesitate to provide a pull request or file an issue.